Traditional software games of blackjack offered by casinos online are completely different from

 Bodog is our editor’s choice for (nonU.S.) international players.

-Non U.S. players can now play live at Bodog, Bovada’s parent company, that carries the same impressive reputation for game fairness and fast payouts.
+Non U.S. players can now play live at Bodog, Bovada’s parent company, that carries the same impressive reputation for game fairness and fast payouts in 3 regions of the world.
 Interestingly, Bodog does not list surrender on their website, however, we confirmed with players and their customer service reps that, indeed, they do.
 Bodog and Bovada are the only two casinos that offer the “surrender” rule in their live dealer blackjack games, compatible with our Easy Money Blackjack System.
 Rules include Hit, Stand, Double on Any Two Split up to 4 hands, Surrender, & Rummy side bet.
-Click the banner below to visit Bodog and claim your bonus.
+Click the region where Bodog services your location below.

 William Hill is our 2nd choice for (nonU.S.) international players.